Fair Integral Network Flows

 Megiddo solved the problem of finding a feasible flow $x$ which is lexicographically optimal on $S_{A}$ in the sense that the smallest $x$-value on $S_{A}$ is as large as possible, within this, the second smallest (though not necessarily distinct) $x$-value on $S_{A}$ is as large as possible, and so on.
 It is a known fact (implied, for example, by the max-flow algorithm of Ford and Fulkerson \cite{Ford-Fulkerson}) that a lexicographically optimal flow is a max-flow.
 It is a basic property of flows that for an integral capacity function $g$ there always exists a max-flow which is integer-valued.
-On the other hand, an easy example \cite{FM19partA} shows that even when $g$ is integer-valued, the unique max-flow that is lexicographically optimal on $S_{A}$ is not integer-valued.
+On the other hand, an easy example \cite{FM21partA} shows that even when $g$ is integer-valued, the unique max-flow that is lexicographically optimal on $S_{A}$ may not be integer-valued.

 A member $x$ of a set $Q$ of vectors is called a {\bf decreasingly minimal} (dec-min, for short) element of $Q$ if the largest component of $x$ is as small as possible, within this, the next largest (but not necessarily distinct) component of $x$ is as small as possible, and so on.
-Decreasing minimality is introduced in \cite{FM19partA,FM19partB} as one of the possible formulations of the intuitive notion of fairness.
+The term `decreasing minimality' was introduced in \cite{FM21partA,FM21partB} as one of the possible formulations of the intuitive notion of fairness.